ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/troubleshooting.rst

 How to change the listening port (tcp / 443) of the server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ~~~~~

-Edit the `` / etc / httpd / conf.d / extensivetesting.conf`` file and change the listening port of the virtual host 443.
+Edit the ``/etc/httpd/conf.d/extensivetesting.conf`` file and change the listening port of the virtual host 443.
-Do not forget to modify the `` /etc/httpd/conf/httpd.conf`` file to add the new listening port.
+Do not forget to modify the ``/etc/httpd/conf/httpd.conf`` file to add the new listening port.

 .. note :: An apache restart is needed.